International Collection of Microorganisms from Plants (ICMP)

 ICMP is an international, publicly available collection of live cultures of fungi and plant–associated bacteria.
 It has major, worldwide collections of plant pathogenic bacteria, along with rhizobia.
 The fungal cultures are mainly from New Zealand and the South Pacific region.

 Cultures are mainly held for research purposes and to substantiate species records.
 Requests for cultures are welcome from researchers globally.
-A charge is made for the supply of cultures, except where suitable strains that enhance ICMP’s inventory are offered in exchange.
-The charge covers the costs of culture maintenance, supply, and added value, but does not include any fee for the actual organism itself.
+A charge is made for the supply of cultures, this charge covers the costs of culture maintenance, supply, and added value, but does not include any fee for the actual organism itself.
 Mail and courier costs are additional.